Solutions and Reachable Sets of Hybrid Dynamical Systems: Semicontinuous Dependence on Initial Conditions, Time, and Perturbations: In-Depth Look at Inner Well-Posedness

 \section{In-Depth Look at Inner Well-Posedness}

 Let~$\HS$ be a nominally inner well-posed system and suppose that~$x$ is a solution of~$\HS$ that begins with a (nontrivial) flow and then jumps when it reaches the jump set.
-Directly by definition and recalling Lemma~\ref{lem:term} and~\cite[Proposition~3.9]{cdc2020}, there must be a neighborhood~$S$ of~$x(0,0)$ such that flows are possible everywhere on the set~$S\cap\closure (C)$.
+Directly by definition and \IfAuto{\cite[Lemma 2]{arxiv}}{recalling Lemma~\ref{lem:term}} and~\cite[Proposition~3.9]{cdc2020}, there must be a neighborhood~$S$ of~$x(0,0)$ such that flows are possible everywhere on the set~$S\cap\closure (C)$.
 Moreover, solutions originating from~$S\cap\closure (C)$ that begin with a flow must be able to reach the jump set approximately in the same amount of ordinary time as~$x$.
-The purpose of this section is to formalize these statements and derive necessary and sufficient conditions for nominal inner well-posedness.
-Later, we generalize the conditions for inner well-posed perturbations.
+This section formalizes such statements and derives necessary and sufficient conditions for nominal inner well-posedness and inner well-posed perturbations.